-Here are a few reasons why the cheapest car insurance available isn't always the best car insurance for you:
+Your auto policy should be kind to your wallet.
+But it should also protect it.
+Here are a few reasons why the cheapest car insurance out there isn't always your best bet.

 A cheaper policy in action